Maintaining Your Machine

 - The more advanced the machine is, the more mandatory tests have to be done in service mode to ensure all settings are correct.

 The cost of a service will vary widely and may vary depending on location, just like wages do.
 But expect to pay based on the time it takes to do the job.
-For example a simple $500 sewing machine can usually be serviced easily within the hour.
-But a full service on a very well used high end machine can take several hours without shortcuts and we don’t believe there should be shortcuts.
+For example, a simple $500 sewing machine can usually be serviced easily and in much less time than a high end combination sewing and embroidery machine.
+A full service on a very well used high end machine can take several hours without shortcuts and we don’t believe there should be shortcuts.

 The best thing to do is ask for a quote and request that if additional expense is required, you are contacted to approve it.
 Most importantly, remember that a cheap quote is not always a good quote.

-If your machine is failing outside of its normal servicing schedule, remember this, modern machines are very reliable and most problems are usually a result of one the ingredients not being right.
-Thread, needles, backings, designs, environment and the operator.
-Check all of these before rushing off to the repairman and you may just save yourself some money.
+If your machine is failing outside of its normal servicing schedule, remember that modern machines are generally very reliable, with many problems resulting from incorrect or inferior ingredients or a user error.
+Threads, needles, backings, designs, the sewing environment and even you, the operator can be the root cause of the problem, so check all of these before rushing off to the repairman and you may just save yourself some money.